 - Shelving.
 This can provide additional storage for all of the odds and ends in your bathroom.

 - Hampers.
 If want your bathroom to stay pristine, put your dirty clothes in a hamper, not balled up in the corner on the floor.

 - Extras.
 Small items that can add a unique accent to your bathroom are things like additional mirrors, stools and artwork.

 There are plenty of other accessories you’ll need to consider, including everything from lighting to towel racks and toilet roll holders, but a bathroom vanity and adequate storage are two items you need to get right.

 Wander through a furniture store, shop online or visit a thrift shop with vintage items and you’ll quickly learn that there’s no shortage of choice when it comes to bathroom furniture.
 Every possible color, size, shape and design combination you can think of is available, so narrowing it down to the right choices for your space can be difficult.
 Ask yourself the following questions to simplify the task:

 What’s my budget?

-Before you start imagining the bathroom of your dreams, sit down and work out a realistic furniture budget to avoid spending more than you can afford.
+Before you start shopping in your mind, sit down and work out a realistic furniture budget to avoid spending more than you can afford.
 We all have a certain “look” we’re going for and specific items we’d love to include, but sometimes it’s simply not possible to justify the cost for some expensive items.

-Using a 0% interest credit card allows you the convenience of purchasing new bathroom furniture without paying any additional interest as long as you pay back what you’ve spent within the promotional period.
+Using a 0% interest credit card allows you the convenience of purchasing new bathroom furnture without paying any additional interest as long as you pay back what you’ve spent within the promotional period.

 What look and feel do I want to create for my bathroom?